 This policy and information report will be reviewed by the Head of School annually.
 It will also be updated if any changes to the information are made during the year.
 It will be approved by the governing board.

 7. Links with other policies

 This policy links to our policies on:

 - Accessibility plan

-- Behaviour Policy
+- Behaviour

-- Equality Policy
+- Equality information and objectives

 - Supporting pupils with medical conditions